 What impact is the transformation programme having?

 Being involved in the transformation project has allowed me to see how important the work I have been doing is in addressing inequalities.
 My involvement has made me hopeful and positive for the future of mental health services.
 Positive pressure from service users to action changes and solutions to their issues has motivated me to be assertive in meetings with other professionals and teams.
 Residents are unhappy with the way services have been run and I have been driven by their passion to see change.
 Service users have been involved in a lot of the transformation project work including PCN and secondary care transformation initiatives.
 Participants have said they are feeling empowered and positive which makes this job so satisfying and motivating.
-Witnessing this new way of working shows that ELFT is moving in the right direction - almost revolutionary and this what I relay on to residents and participants.
+Witnessing this new way of working shows that ELFT is moving in the right direction - almost revolutionary and this is what I relay on to residents and participants.

 What difference is the programme likely to make in the long term?

-Several new projects are under way in each borough, which shows the Trust is being proactive and wanting to make a real difference.
+Several new projects are underway in each borough, which shows the Trust is being proactive and wanting to make a real difference.
 Examples of this are the new blended teams, where various workers from NHS and third sector organisations come to provide holistic care for service users.

 In relation to my work, senior managers have approached me to action changes generated in the BAME focus groups.
 I have liaised with grass roots organisations and management have been supportive in coming to these meetings and providing support in establishing working relationships with these organisations.
 I am hopeful that if we continue to connect with other organisations and services in the community the work we are doing will be sustainable and continue to have an impact in the future.